 - sell your product

-Follow these steps to make the most of your free trial.
+Follow these steps to make the most of your free account.
 I highly recommend you to take up the challenge and set up everything in 7 days.
 Then, you’ll be able to sit back and observe the results.

 Create a list